 Passive funds are also available and usually seek to track of a bond index.
-Many municipal bond funds offered through mutual fund companies provide overall ratings and risk profiles for the funds as well as a projected yield, but because bonds held by the fund can and do change often, it can be difficult to know exactly what you’re buying or if the bonds the fund held when you purchased shares are still part of the portfolio.
+Many municipal bond funds offered through mutual fund companies provide overall ratings and risk profiles for the funds as well as a projected yield.
+Bonds held by the fund change often, and it can be difficult to know exactly what you’re buying or if the bonds the fund held when you purchased shares are still part of the portfolio.

 Municipal bond funds can be open-end or closed-end funds, with closed-end funds trading like stocks through any brokerage account.
 The wide availability of bond funds through IRAs or 401(k) accounts help to drive the popularity of mutual bond funds.

 Active management by a team or fund manager also remove the need to become a bond expert, making investing in bonds through mutual funds a popular choice.

 Municipal bond ETFs

 Exchange traded funds (ETFs) are similar to mutual funds but are openly traded on an exchange.
 There’s no need to establish an account with a mutual fund company because ETFs trade just like stocks and are accessible from any trading account.

 Unit investment trusts

 A unit investment trust is structured similarly to a mutual fund.
 The trust is an investment firm or company that bundles similar assets into units, which are then sold to investors.
 This may sound a lot like shares of mutual funds – and it is.

 Bond funds managed by mutual fund companies typically trade in and out of bond investments according to the stated objectives of the bond fund.
 Unit investment trusts are best for the buy-and-hold investor because maturity dates can range up to 30 years from purchase date.

-What to look for in municipal bonds
+What to Look for in Municipal Bonds

 Higher risk bonds, even as part of a diversified portfolio, can destroy the overall bond portfolio yield if any of the bonds default.
-Moody and S&P use a slightly different convention for the rating nomenclature, but both lead the rating name with letters, A, B, C, etc.
+Moody and S&P use a slightly different convention for the rating, but both lead the rating name with letters A, B, C, etc.

+Taxable equivalent yield.
 Compare yields for municipal bonds to their taxable equivalents for bonds with similar ratings.
 In many cases, you’ll find that the taxable equivalent yield of municipal bonds will make munis a more attractive choice.

-What to carefully watch
+What to Carefully Watch

+Bonds rated lower than BBB.
 The default rate for municipal bonds begins to skyrocket for bonds rated BB or lower, with bonds rated C or lower sometimes having staggeringly high default rates.

 Also, check the coupon amount.
 Bonds that are traded after issuance can have posted yields that don’t make quite as much sense as the coupon rate.
 A higher yield can be a more profitable bond investment – but only if the state or municipality doesn’t default on its debt obligations.